-Comparison has been made with USGS Quadrangle Heppner Junction, Washington-Oregon, and Alderdale, Oregon-Washington, scale

-1:24,000, dated 1962 - contour interval: Alderdale, 10 ft., Heppner Junction 20 ft.
-Compilation instructions state that all detail and the 300-ft. and 400-ft. contours that have changed above the 265-ft. pool level, should tie into the contours on the existing quads.
-Areas of changes were re-compiled and this tie made.
+Comparison has been made with USGS Quadrangles Crow Butte, Oregon-Washington; Boardman, Oregon-Washington; and Blalock Island, Washington-Oregon, scale 1:24,000, date 1962, contours at 10-ft. intervals.
+The quadrangles were enlarged to 1:10,000 scale so that detail could be checked.
+Compilation instructions state that all detail and the 300-ft. and 400-ft. contours that have been changed above the 265-ft. pool level should tie into the contours on the existing quads.
+Areas of change were re-compiled and ties made.